 Some nurses choose to pursue a baccalaureate degree in nursing since it is a stepping stone to receiving a master’s degree in nursing (MSN) or a PhD.
 With a traditional four-year college degree, a nurse may want additional training or the option of teaching in a nursing school.
 Also, those nurses who would like to become nurse practitioners need a bachelor’s degree first.
 The BSN provides more opportunities to the nurse who wants to continue his or her education.

-The Associate in Science degree program is designed to provide students with the analytical skills and scientific knowledge to expand and apply critical thinking to all facets of learning.
-The expected program outcome is to provide a comprehensive lower division education for students who plan to transfer to a baccalaureate degree program.
+The Associate in Science Degree Program provides students with the analytical skills and scientific knowledge to expand and apply critical thinking to all facets of learning.
+The expected Program outcome is to provide a comprehensive lower-division education for students who plan to transfer to a baccalaureate degree program.